dohliam/gdcl/README.md

 The options available in config.yml are commented and should be self-explanatory.
 They are listed below for reference:

-* `dict_dir`: _Dictionary folder_ (the location of your GoldenDict dictionaries folder; can be any folder, but set to `~/.goldendict/dic` by default)
+* `dict_dir`: _Dictionary folder_ (The location of your GoldenDict dictionaries folder; can be any folder, but set to `~/.goldendict/dic` by default)
-* `group`: _Group name_ (a subfolder of the directory specified in `dict_dir` above, containing a group of dictionaries to be searched together; default blank -- if you specify a value here, gdcl will never ask interactively for a group name, and will use the specified group by default)
+* `group`: _Group name_ (A subfolder of the directory specified in `dict_dir` above, containing a group of dictionaries to be searched together; default blank -- if you specify a value here, gdcl will never ask interactively for a group name, and will use the specified group by default)
-* `kword`: _Keyword to search for_ (use this to specify a keyword in the script; if not specified here, gdcl will search for a term provided either interactively or on the command line)
+* `kword`: _Keyword to search for_ (Use this to specify a keyword in the script; if not specified here, gdcl will search for a term provided either interactively or on the command line)
 * `interactive_search`: _Interactive search_ (Set to false for non-interactive search, e.g. to pipe or redirect the search results; defaults to false if a group and keyword are specified as command-line parameters)
 * `header_footer`: _Header and footer information_ (Set to false to turn off header and footer information, i.e.: dictionary name and number of hits for search term)
 * `pager_off`: _Don't prompt to open results in pager_ (Set to true to turn off the pager prompt for all searches)
 * `case_off`: _Case insensitive search_ (Set this to true if you want all searches to ignore character case)
+* `history`: _Log search history_ (Uncomment this line if you want to log a record of your searches to a text file)
+* `logfile`: _Alternate logfile location_ (A directory where you want to store the history logfile (default is a file called history.txt in the gdcl config folder, i.e.: ~/.config/gdcl))
 * `temp_dir`: _Temporary working directory_ (The directory where gdcl will store files)
 * `search_term`: _Search pattern_ (Specify a pattern to search for; default is headwords starting with _keyword_, but strict matches or any other regex are also supported)
 * `del_dict`: _Excluded dictionaries_ (Optionally exlude the specified dictionaries from search results)